-- 4.2.1 A club licence applicant may only be a football club (in short, a "club") which is a legal entity fully responsible for the football team participating in national and international club competitions and which is either: - a) A club, as defined in § 5.2.2 of the DBU Statutes, or - b) An affiliated third party as defined in § 5.2.3 of the DBU Statutes. - 4.2.2 The applicant club, as defined in Article 4.2.1, must at the start of the club licence season have lasted for at least three consecutive years.
+- 4.2.1 A club licence applicant may only be a football club (in short, a "club") which is a legal entity fully responsible for the football team participating in national and international club competitions and which is either: - a) A club, as defined in § 5.2.2 of the DBU Statutes, or - b) An affiliated third party as defined in § 5.2.3 of the DBU Statutes. - 4.2.2 The applicant club, as defined in Article 4.2.1, must at the start of the club licence season have lasted for at least three consecutive seasons and must have participated in official competitions for at least three consecutive seasons.

+Any change to the club licence applicant's legal form, legal group structure (including a merger with another entity or a transfer of football activities to another entity) or identity (including the changing of its headquarter, name or colours of player's kit) must be reported to DBU prior to the licensing process.

 Any change to the club licence applicant's legal form, legal group structure (including a merger with another entity or a transfer of football activities to another entity) or identity (including the changing of its headquarter, name or colours of player's kit) during this period to the detriment of the integrity of a competition or to facilitate the licence applicant's qualification for a competition on sporting merit or its receipt of a club licence is deemed an interruption of the three-year rule within the meaning of the provision above.